-So when Campsites.co.uk offered to arrange for me to try glamping, I happily accepted their offer.
-Mark was busy with work, so I decided to take a couple of days away from it all in the Shropshire countryside.
+So when Campsites.co.uk offered to arrange for me to try glamping, I happily accepted their offer to take a couple of days away from it all in the Shropshire countryside.

 Would it be enough to convince me to start glamping?
 Read on to find out!